blurpy/chip8/README.md

 * 0NNN - Call RCA 1802 program at address NNN
 * BNNN - Jumps to the address NNN plus V0
-* FX0A - A key press is awaited, and then stored in VX

 ## Requirements